M3L6H/Data-Structures/README.md

 B   B
 ```

-Determining the conditions for performing these operations is easier with a bit
+The conditions for performing these operations are simple.
+After inserting a
+node, if it has a red uncle, we perform a color flip on its grandparent.
+If the
+inserted node has a black uncle, we instead perform a rotation.
+This becomes
-of visualization.
+more apparent with a bit of visualization.
 Consider the following situation:

 ```
   B